EnigmaCurry/d.rymcg.tech/transmission-wireguard/README.md

 ### Gather VPN provider config

-Your VPN host must support Wireguard.
+Your VPN provider must support Wireguard.

 For example, Mullvad has a [Wireguard Config Generator](https://mullvad.net/en/account/#/wireguard-config).
 This